Skip to main content

 Directed Study

-A Directed Study is a privilege for students enrolled in a degree program whereby they may attempt a course which is either not currently offered, or is offered but for which you cannot register due to unavoidable circumstances.
+A directed study is a privilege for students enrolled in a degree program whereby they may attempt a course which is either not currently offered, or is offered but for which they cannot register due to unavoidable circumstances.
 Directed studies will be considered when the student has a) a cumulative GPA of 2.0 or higher; b) completed 50% of a degree program, c) the course is a required course in the degree program (i.e., elective courses are not normally eligible), and d) the course has been unavailable due to unavoidable circumstances.

 Educational travel study means any trip (e.g., a Travel Study or other similar trip) offered for educational credit at Ambrose or otherwise offered by an academic program or sanctioned by Ambrose, involving Ambrose students, and including at least one overnight stay.
 This definition applies both to international and domestic educational travel.
 This applies to all Ambrose sanctioned educational travel study, offered through academic programs, with the exception of: